dokku/netrc/README.md

 ## Downloading

-See Github Releases for prebuilt Linux and MacOS binaries, as well as Debian and RPM packages.
+See Github Releases for prebuilt Linux and MacOS binaries, as well as Debian packages.

 OS packages are also available via [packagecloud](https://packagecloud.io/dokku/dokku).